Site Overlay

 Clinic/Center Healthcare Taxonomy Code 261QC1500X

-As of today, the following are the total number of Community Health Clinic/Centers nationally, in your state, and near your location.
+As of today, the following are the total number of Community Health Clinics & Centers nationally, in your State, and near your location.

 Medicare

-The following are the total number of Community Health Clinic/Centers who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Community Health Clinics & Centers that accept Medicare in your State, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

-Community Health Centers offer low-cost medical, dental, and mental health services to individuals in medically underserved areas, with a focus on reducing barriers such as cost and lack of insurance.
+Community Health Centers offer low-cost medical, dental, and mental health services to individuals in medically underserved areas, focusing on reducing barriers such as cost and lack of insurance.

 They offer primary and preventive care, as well as prescription assistance.